Mr-Coxall/CS-Lab-in-a-Box/setup/README.md

   - select a disk, "Manual Test", "Long Test

 - create a storage pool, to run everything off of
-  - select "Storage, Create Pool (call it storage or something else)
+  - select "Storage, Create Pool (call it "storage" or something else)
   - Data -> Mirror, since you have 2", then select the drives with "width" of 2, since we have 2 drives and 1 VDEV

 - create Data Sets
   - "Datasets"
-  - under the "storage" pool just created, add "datasets"
+  - under the "storage" pool just created, click "Add Dataset"
+  - call it "dataset" and leave as "generic"

-- latter on you "might" want to change to a static IP address, so it does not chnage on you!
+- latter on you "might" want to change to a static IP address, so it does not change on you!
   - "Networking", select your NIC, the pencil, unselect "DHCP"
   - select "Aliases, Add" and enter static IP address you know is free and you want to use
     - xxx.xxx.xxx.xxx / 24